bagaking/ccmodel/README.md

 | `ccmodel backup` | - | Backup current configuration | ❌ |
 | `ccmodel completion` | - | Generate shell completion scripts | ❌ |

+### Runtime Contract

+ccmodel has a narrow filesystem contract:

+- model candidates are `settings.<model>.json` files under `$HOME/.claude/`
+- the active Claude Code configuration is `$HOME/.claude/settings.json`
+- `ccmodel switch <model>` copies a cleaned model config into the active file
+- switching strips ccmodel-only macro fields such as `__cc` and `__ccmodel`
+- backups and history are written under `$HOME/.claude/ccmodel/`

+ccmodel does not need network access for `list`, `current`, or `switch` unless a model file opts into quota macros that call an external endpoint.

 ### Proxy Execution Sessions

 Use `ccmodel exec` to launch the native Claude or Codex CLI while ccmodel records the run: